JoryHogeveen/ac-addon-genesis/readme.txt

 Requires PHP: 5.2.4
 Stable tag: 1.0

-Genesis integration Add-on for Admin Columns.
+Genesis Framework integration Add-on for Admin Columns.

 == Description ==

-Show Genesis fields in your admin post overviews and (if you have Admin Columns Pro) edit them inline!
+Show Genesis Framework fields in your admin post overviews and (if you have Admin Columns Pro) edit them inline!

 = Requirements =